 Lactose intolerance is a digestive condition marked by the inability to process lactose, the sugar found in milk and dairy products.
 This condition occurs due to a deficiency in the lactase enzyme, needed to break down lactose.
 It can cause uncomfortable symptoms such as bloating, diarrhoea, and abdominal pain after consuming lactose-containing foods or drinks.
-Lactose intolerance is distinct from a milk allergy and can affect people of all ages, with varying degrees of severity.
+Lactose intolerance is distinct from a milk allergy and can affect people of all ages, ranging from mild to severe.

-Lactose intolerance is a prevalent digestive issue that affects millions of people worldwide.
-Lactose intolerance is the inability of the body to digest lactose, the sugar found in milk and various dairy products.
+Lactose intolerance is a common digestive condition in which the body cannot properly digest lactose, the sugar found in milk and various dairy products.
 It happens due to a deficiency in the lactase enzyme, produced in the small intestine.
 This inability leads to a range of uncomfortable symptoms, such as bloating, diarrhoea, gas, and nausea.

 These symptoms typically occur after consuming lactose-containing foods or drinks and can include abdominal pain.
 Understanding the causes and symptoms of lactose intolerance is crucial for those affected by this condition.
 This knowledge helps individuals manage their condition effectively and maintain a healthy, comfortable lifestyle.

 Lactose intolerance is a digestive disorder that should not be confused with a milk allergy, which is an immune system reaction to milk proteins.
-It specifically refers to the digestive issues that arise when the small intestine does not produce enough lactase enzyme.
+It specifically refers to the digestive issues that arise when the small intestine does not produce sufficient lactase.
 This condition can affect individuals of all ages, from infants to adults.
 It is more common in certain ethnic groups, such as African Americans, Asian Americans, Hispanics/Latinos, and Native Americans.

 The severity of lactose intolerance can vary from person to person.
 Some individuals may tolerate small amounts of lactose without experiencing significant symptoms.
 In contrast, others may need to avoid lactose-containing products entirely to prevent discomfort.